What Are Solar Financing Options for Schools and Municipalities?

 - Tax-Exempt Leasing – Leasing equipment is a common way to finance hard assets.
 Receiving federal tax incentives can be difficult, making this method challenging.
 In certain situations, the low cost and familiarity of tax-exempt leasing combined with other local incentives may outweigh the disadvantages.

 - Grants/Fundraising - Grants fit very well into a solar finance model.
 Grants are made available through local or state governments and many utility companies are now starting to offer public sector grants as an incentive for adding solar.
 Fundraising can take many different shapes depending on interest from private donors and the community.
+Performance Services provides classroom learning grants with every solar project.

 - Cash On Hand - The use of cash on hand is unlikely in the current economic environment but not in all cases.
 Organizations may obtain the capital resource or a portion thereof to purchase a solar system through the sale of land, buildings, equipment, or other unused assets.